Albany (London): Ownership and governance

-The apartments or "sets" are individually owned as flying freeholds, with the owners known as "Proprietors"; a set that came up for sale in 2007 had an advertised guide price of £2 million.
+The apartments or "sets" are individually owned as flying freeholds, with the owners known as "proprietors"; a set that came up for sale in 2007 had an advertised guide price of £2 million.

 Around half the sets were owned by Peterhouse, a college of the University of Cambridge.
 These were acquired by William Stone (1857–1958) during the Second World War.
-Stone, nicknamed the "Squire of Piccadilly", was a former scholar of Peterhouse, a bachelor and a lifelong resident of the Albany.
+Stone, nicknamed the "Squire of Piccadilly", was a former scholar of Peterhouse, a bachelor and a lifelong resident of Albany.
 He bequeathed 37 sets to the college, along with other endowments.

-The Albany is governed by a Board of Trustees on behalf of the Proprietors.
+Albany is governed by a board of trustees on behalf of the proprietors.
 The annual rent of a set can be as much as £50,000 and prospective tenants are vetted by a committee before being allowed to take up residence.
 Only recently have women been allowed to apply.

 Name

 The names "Albany" and "the Albany" have both been used.
 The rules adopted in 1804 laid down that "the Premises mentioned in the foregoing Articles shall be called Albany".
 Both names have been used in the 19th and 20th centuries.
 In a 1958 review of a book about the building, Peace in Piccadilly, The Times wrote, "Albany or the Albany?
 It has long been a snobbish test of intimate knowledge of the West End.
 If one was in use, a man could feel superior by using the other.
 When G. S. Street wrote The Ghosts of Piccadilly in 1907, he said that 'the Albany' was then 'universal', but that to the earliest tenants it was 'Albany'."